equinor/omnia-tutorial/admin/README.rst

   * Go into the key vault.
 Add a new secret named *DatabricksToken* with the above token
-  * Under Active Directory | App registrations add a new registration (service principal) *OmniaTutorial_DatabricksSPN* if it doesn't already exist that will be used for client credential authentication against the data lake and Sql Server.
+  * Under Active Directory | App registrations add a new registration (service principal) *omnia-tutorial-databricks* if it doesn't already exist that will be used for client credential authentication against the data lake and Sql Server.
 Under certificates & secrets, create a new client secret.
 Add the value to keyvault as a secret named *DatabricksSpnClientSecret*.
 Note the application ID (client ID) and update the compute exercise with this.
-(Should we pre create and always use common SP here?)
-  * Link databricks and the keyvault as described at: https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html Scope name *omnia-tutorial-common-kv* using the service principal client secret value.
+  * Link databricks and the keyvault as described at: https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html Scope name *omnia-tutorial-common-kv* Manage Principal set to *Creator*.
   * Give the service principal permission to the datalake.
 Under DataLake access control give the service principal the *STORAGE BLOB DATA CONTRIBUTOR* role.